WhimsyLabs: The Practical Virtual Lab for STEM Education

 Stop ticking boxes and start teaching.
 WhimsyLabs assesses skill mastery and safety in real-time, providing automatic grading on students' capabilities for you to review.

 Use them as-is, or customize the pre-lab and discussion questions to fit your lesson plan.
-Most teachers modify existing labs slightly — we make that easy.
+Most teachers modify existing labs slightly, and we make that easy.

 Need something completely custom?
 Our AI Experiment Builder lets you paste any protocol and generate a full lab scenario in minutes.